tuminoid/kubelogin-poc/README.md

 Read [the script](./run.sh) before running it, or do the steps one by one following the steps below.

-- `./run.sh password` to create cluster with password grant flow
+- `make run` or `./run.sh password` to create cluster with password grant flow
-- `./run.sh device-code` to create cluster with device-code flow
+- `make run-pkce` or `./run.sh device-code` to create cluster with device-code flow
+- `make clean` to clean up the cluster and oidc caches

+After setup is done, you can login with:

+- user `foo` + password `bar` for the normal user
+- user `customuser` '+ password `bar` for the admin user

+If you're not interested in how the setup happens, [skip to the end](#setup-kubectl).

 ### Kind setup